hashicorp/serf/website/source/intro/getting-started/install.html.markdown

 depending on if you want to restrict the install to a single user or expose it to the entire system.
 On Windows systems, you can put it wherever you would like.

+It is also possible to build and install the `serf` binary through the standard `go` command-line utility (`go get -u github.com/hashicorp/serf/cmd/serf` which installs `serf` as `$GOPATH/bin/serf`), however we recommend running an official release.

 ### OS X